-The meteorological subdivisions of Jammu &Kashmir, Himachal Pradesh, Punjab, West Rajasthan, East Rajasthan, East UP, West UP, East MP, West MP, Vidarbha, Odisha, and Coastal Andhra Pradesh recorded the most frequent heat wave events while the eastern region constituting West Bengal and Bihar reported less heat wave events (≤ 2 /year) during 2010-2016 from 6-8 events observed in the decade of 1951-1960 showing an evident decline in the occurrence of HW events over sixty-six years (1951-2016).
+The meteorological subdivisions of Jammu and Kashmir, Himachal Pradesh, Punjab, West Rajasthan, East Rajasthan, East UP, West UP, East MP, West MP, Vidarbha, Odisha, and Coastal Andhra Pradesh recorded the most frequent heat wave events while the eastern region constituting West Bengal and Bihar reported less heat wave events ($\leq 2/year$) during 2010-2016 from 6 to 8 events observed in the decade of 1951-1960 showing an evident decline in the occurrence of HW events over 66 years (1951-2016).
 The decrease in these regions can be attributed to a decreasing trend of maximum temperature from 1950 to 2016 as reported by Ross et al. (2018).
 Mukherjee and Mishra (2018) also observed a similar significant decrease and stated that the decrease/cooling may be due to synergy between evaporative cooling induced by increased latent heat flux because of the rise in intensive irrigation in the Indo-Gangetic region and increased atmospheric aerosol loading over the region.
 The evaporative cooling and aerosol loading influence the surface energy budget thereby decreasing the observed surface temperature.
 Following decreasing maximum temperature over the latter half of 20th century the eastern region as reported by Ross et al. (2018) do not report frequent heat waves and hence is not a prominent heat wave region as also reported by Ratnam et al. (2016) and Rohini et al. (2016).

-3.2 Severe Heat Wave Events
+3.2 | Severe heat wave events

-3.2.1 Monthly and Seasonal Severe Heat Wave Events
+3.2.1 | Monthly and seasonal severe heat wave events

-The monthly climatology of SHW events shows a similar pattern in Spatio-temporal occurrence as March, April, May, June, and July show a significant spatial variation in SHW.SHW events were observed over the northwestern and northern region of the country at an average of ≤ 1 events/year in March which follows a trail of expansion through the north, central and eastern region, reaching a maximum frequency of an average ≥ 1 events/year in May and finally become most widespread in June (Figure.
-5) between 1951-2016.
-SHW events start retreating in July with some parts of J&K, Uttar Pradesh, Madhya Pradesh, and Himachal Pradesh witnessed the events (≤ 1 events/year).
+The monthly climatology of SHW events shows a similar pattern in Spatio-temporal occurrence as March, April, May, June, and July show a significant spatial variation in SHW.
+SHW events were observed over the northwestern and northern region of the country at an average of ≤ 1 event/year in March, which follows a trail of expansion through the north, central, and eastern region, reaching a maximum frequency of an average ≥ 1 event/year in May and finally become most widespread in June (Figure 5) between 1951 and 2016.
+SHW events start retreating in July with some parts of Jammu and Kashmir, Uttar Pradesh, Madhya Pradesh, and Himachal Pradesh witnessed the events (≤ 1 events/year).
 However, both the frequency and spatial spread of SHW were substantially lesser than the HW events.